Making the EV platform easier for buyers

 Mapping the User Journey

-Creating a journey map uncovered the emotional aspects of the various points of interaction in the path to purchasing an electric vehicle.
-Understanding and choosing a new technology like EVs can be a source of anxiety.
-How information is presented and pathways are defined can greatly influence whether users move forward with their purchase or revert to gasoline cars.
+By creating a journey map, I explored the emotional and practical aspects of purchasing an electric vehicle.
+This process revealed that adopting new technology like EVs can cause significant anxiety.
+How information is presented and how pathways are designed can determine whether users proceed with their purchase or choose to stay with gasoline vehicles.

 vision-flowchart